How can I apply?

 Can applicants appeal outcome decisions?

 No, all decisions are final.
 Pride in London will not be able to entertain any appeals.
+Are there any conditions to using the awarded grant?

 Will successful applicants be required to do any public announcements?